The Friday Speed Read

 Elsewhere, Meghan Markle told a magazine that she and Prince Harry were in L-O-V-E (The Star – “I’m nuts about ginger” – 8/10 excellent) and on Friday, Prince George was pictured on nearly every front page on his first day of school.
 There were four pages of coverage in the Mail and the Sun proved that it’s punning mojo was still missing, presumed dead with its headline of “I’m heir to learn”.

 Finally, there’s a new type of chocolate on the block, the first for 80 years.
-Barry Callebaut (the world’s largest producer of cocoa apparently, not a taxi driver from Croydon) unveiled Ruby chocolate this week, a new, natural chocolate colour (no colouring is used) to join the classic trio of white, dark and milk.
+Barry Callebaut (the world’s largest producer of cocoa apparently, not a taxi driver from Croydon) unveiled Ruby chocolate this week; a new, natural chocolate colour (no colouring is used) to join the classic trio of white, dark and milk.
 Barry says the flavour is “a tension between berry-fruitiness and luscious smoothness”.
+(But that’s Barry for you)

 Here’s Hot Chocolate (not Pink Chocolate).
 Let’s have a dance; it might cheer us up.
 Have a great weekend.